 All shelters have indoor water supplies.
 The water system, sewerage and storm water drainage systems were recently rehabilitated.

 Beddawi bore the brunt of the crisis at Nahr el-Bared, where fighting between the Lebanese armed forces and the radical militant group, Fatah Al-Islam, forced 27,000 refugees to flee.
 Beddawi’s population swelled from 15,000 to 30,000 almost overnight.

 At mid-2009, around 10,000 displaced people were still living in Beddawi and surrounding areas.
 This put a huge strain on UNRWA’s services in Beddawi and placed further burdens on Beddawi’s residents themselves.

-UNRWA has built prefabricated school buildings for displaced children and expanded Beddawi’s primary healthcare services to cope with the increased population.
+UNRWA has built prefabricated school buildings for displaced children and expanded Beddawi’s health center capacity to provide the primary healthcare services to cope with the increased population.